tommasocarraro-sony/recsys-agent/README.md

 For practitioners and researchers who cannot access GPT4.1, we decided to extend this project to the investigation of open-weight models that can be self-hosted on a laptop or cluster with GPUs.
 In this demo, open-source models can be self-hosted through Ollama.

 We made experiments with all the models available in Ollama that can support native function calling.
 The [Qwen2.5](https://ollama.com/library/qwen2.5/tags) model family has been the one that provided the best results in our scenario.
 We tried with the 7B model, with different quantizations, on a MacBook Pro (M4 Pro / 24 GB).
-Then, we tried with the 32B model on an L40S GPU with 48 GB of VRAM.
+Then, we tried with the 72B model on four NVIDIA L40S GPUs with 48 GB of VRAM.

 Due to the inferior capability of these models with respect to GPT4.1, it is not guaranteed that system prompt instructions are always carefully followed.
 Additionally, even if comprehensive examples are provided in the system prompt, this model family can forget to call some tools or can call wrong or useless tools.
+However, the more the model is capable, the better the function-calling and multi-step reasoning performance.
+Hence, if you have the chance to self-host Qwen2.5-72B on your cluster, we suggest you go for it.
+In our opinion, it is the best open-source model for this recommendation scenario.

 These issues might be solved by implementing the tool's calling logic from scratch, instead of relying on the LangGraph/LangChain framework.
 The idea is to leave to the LLM the only task of generating the tool call plan as a list of JSON files containing function names and parameters.
 The self-implemented middleware layer must then understand that some JSONs have been generated, parse and validate them, and finally call the right tools and return the results to the LLM.
 As this is not a trivial task, we leave this for future work.
 We invite the reader to follow this [repository](https://github.com/frankie336/entities_api) for an open-source API that does exactly this.
 We tried this API in the early stages of this project.
 It works relatively well, and it is constantly updated.